kb1vc/SoDaRadio/README.md

 1. Download the deb file.
 The following link will take you to the repository location for the kit.
 Go to that page and hit the download button.
 [Get SoDaRadio for Ubuntu 18.04 here](/packages/deb/SoDaRadio-6.0.3-1.x86_64.Ubuntu-18.04.deb
-2. Install the kit using apt
+2. Install the kit using apt -- you might need to add the ettus repository.
+I do, so that I get a recent libuhd build.
 ~~~~
+add-apt-repository ppa:ettusresearch/uhd
 sudo apt install ./SoDaRadio-6.0.3-1.x86_64.Ubuntu-18.04.deb
 ~~~~